Littlestown band director accused of sexually assaulting, harassing students

 LITTLESTOWN, Pa.
-(WHTM) – A band and chorus director at Littlestown High School has been arrested on charges he sexually assaulted a female student and sexually harassed two others.
+(WHTM) – A band and chorus director at Littlestown High School is accused of sexually assaulting a female student and sexually harassing two others.

 Nicholas A. Oaster, 32, of Hanover, was charged Tuesday with 16 criminal counts, including felony counts of involuntary deviate sexual intercourse and unlawful contact with a minor, according to charging documents.